huggingface/blog/deploy-tfserving-kubernetes.md

 And that sums up all the steps you need to deploy your model on Kubernetes!
-Kubernetes elegantly provides abstractions for complex bits like autoscaling, cluster management, etc. while letting you focus on the crucial aspects you should care about while deploying a model.
+Kubernetes elegantly provides abstractions for complex bits like autoscaling and cluster management while letting you focus on the crucial aspects you should care about while deploying a model.
 These include resource utilization, security (we didn’t cover that here), performance north stars like latency, etc.